port-labs/port-docs/docs/guides-and-tutorials/ensure-production-readiness.md

 :::tip Prerequisites

-- This guide assumes you have a Port account and a basic knowledge of working with Port.
-If you haven't done so, go ahead and complete the [quickstart](/quickstart).
+- This guide assumes you have a Port account and that you have finished the [onboarding process](/quickstart).
+We will use the `Service` blueprint that was created during the onboarding process.
 - You will need an accessible k8s cluster.
 If you don't have one, here is how to quickly set-up a [minikube cluster](https://minikube.sigs.k8s.io/docs/start/).
 - [Helm](https://helm.sh/docs/intro/install/) - required to install a relevant integration.